 The vibrant Monday market (held on alternate weeks) is another big attraction, held just outside town behind the aqueduct.
 Otherwise, the town’s main annual bash is its week-long Festa de São Mateus, starting on September 20 and including the largest procession in southern Portugal.

-Today’s fortifications date largely from 1643–53 – that is, they were built during the Wars of Restoration with Spain (1641–68).
+Today’s fortifications date largely from 1643–53, built during the Wars of Restoration with Spain (1641–68).
 Under the direction of a Dutch Jesuit, Padre Cosmander, an already impressive circuit of walls was supplemented by extensive moats and star-shaped ramparts.
 The result is considered to be the finest example of the Dutch school of fortifications anywhere in the world.
 In 1644, the garrison withstood a nine-day siege by Spanish troops, and in 1658, with its numbers reduced by an epidemic to a mere thousand, Elvas saw off a fifteen-thousand-strong Spanish army.
 During the Peninsular Wars in 1811, the fort provided the base from which Wellington successfully attacked Badajoz.